cmhhelgeson/Apollo_Express_v4_Boilerplate/README.md

 <h1>Disclaimer</h1>

->NOTE: This boilerplate combines the official documented boilerplate of many of the utilized packages.
+>NOTE: This boilerplate combines and modifies the official documented boilerplate of many of the utilized packages.
 If you have any issues, consult the boilerplate listed on these websites:

 >[Apollo Server v4: Express Middleware API],
 >[Apollo Server v4: Type Generation],